cloudfoundry-attic/lattice-release/terraform/digitalocean/README.md

 ### Configure

-Create a `lattice.tf` file (or use the provided [example](https://github.com/cloudfoundry-incubator/lattice/blob/master/terraform/digitalocean/lattice.tf.example)) and add the following contents updating the variables properly:
+Create a `lattice.tf` file in an empty directory (or use the provided [example](https://github.com/cloudfoundry-incubator/lattice/blob/master/terraform/digitalocean/lattice.tf.example)).
+Note that attempting to deploy Lattice from within the terraform/digitalocean/ folder of this repository will result in errors.

+Add the following contents updating the variables properly:

 ```
 module "lattice-digitalocean" {